gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 -   Set `shared_index_name` to the name of the shared index.

 !!! danger "Shared Index"
-    If you need to be able to create a new shared index, add: `new_shared_index_allowed = true` to the config.ini file.
-This will cause a new radio button to appear on the Elasticsearch page to allow import into a new shared index.
-This is a dangerous operation because it will destroy all the data in the shared index and therefore should only be performed when creating a shared index that does not already exist.
+    If you need to be able to create a new local or shared index, add:
+     `new_local_index_allowed = true` and/or `new_shared_index_allowed = true`
+      to the `es.ini` file which is located in `/digitalarchve` (in the same root folder as `db.ini`).
+This will cause new radio buttons to appear on the Elasticsearch page to allow import into a new index.
+This is an especially dangerous operation for a shared index because it will destroy all the data for all sites in the shared index and therefore should only be performed when creating a shared index that does not already exist.

 ### Enable Elastticsearch in AvantSearch
 -   Go to the configuration options page for the [AvantSearch] plugin